 The University believes that life in university housing provides students with an essential part of their educational experience.
-Living in a residence hall/apartment affords the student opportunities for involvement in campus activities, shared responsibilities and community experiences.
+Living in a residence hall affords the student opportunities for involvement in campus activities, shared responsibilities and community experiences.
 Since the majority of the students' study and involvement patterns are formed early, the University requires that all full-time single students under 21 years of age, not residing with their parents or legal guardians, must reside in University housing and participate in a University meal plan while in University housing.

-The University has accommodation for approximately 1,400 students, including 300 new beds opening Fall 2003.
+The University has accommodation for approximately 1,100 students, with plans for 300 new beds beginning Fall 2003.
 Single students are housed in residence halls, generally two to a room, or Meacham Apartments, four to an apartment, under the supervision of a professional and student staff.
-Also available for campus housing are our Honor housing in both Harvill Hall and Two Rivers Apartments.
-Harvill Hall rooms are available to all classifications with a 3.0 GPA or higher.
-Incoming freshmen must have a 25+ ACT score on file with the university to qualify for reservation in Harvill Hall.
-Two Rivers Apartments are reserved for any Junior, Senior, or Graduate student with a grade point average of 3.0 or higher and no formal disciplinary record.
-Regulations governing certain aspects of student conduct are prescribed for all students living in residence halls or apartments
+Also available for campus housing are Two Rivers Apartments.
+These apartments are reserved for any Junior, Senior, or Graduate student with a grade point average of 3.0 or higher and no formal disciplinary record.
+Regulations governing certain aspects of student conduct are prescribed for all students living in residence halls or apartments.

 All resident students provide their own bed linens, towels, telephones, and other personal accessories and are responsible for the care and cleaning of their rooms.
 Laundry facilities are available in all residence halls.
-Internet, cable in-house movie/information channel and telephone service are provided.
-One, two and three- bedroom apartments are available for married single students, parents with dependent children, or non-traditional students.
+Cable in-house movie/information channel and telephone service are provided.
+One- and two-bedroom apartments are available for married students, single parents with dependent children, or non-traditional students.